 The Bangala, Chettinad

-Enjoy traditional Chettinad hospitality in this charming & comfy hotel-cum-homestay with old world charm and a fascinating family history.
+Enjoy traditional Chettinad hospitality in this charming & comfy hotel-cum-homestay with old-world charm and fascinating family history.

 Vivenda Dos Palhacos, Goa

 A small restored Portuguese heritage property tucked away in a village near Goaâs quiet beaches.